outpaddling/LPJS/README.md

 LPJS, like other job schedulers and resource managers, is a tool that facilitates *remote execution of arbitrary code*.
-These words should instill a healthy level fear in you, and motivate you to take extra-careful precautions to protect your own data security.
+These words should instill a healthy level of fear, and motivate you to be extra careful to protect your own data security.
 LPJS is designed with security in mind, but no software system can protect you from your own carelessness.
-Follow all the usual best practices regarding password strength, password secrecy (we recommend tools such as KeePassXC), etc.  No software system is perfect, either.
-We fully expect to discover vulnerabilities in LPJS and in the software on which it depends.
+Follow all the usual best practices regarding password strength, password secrecy (we recommend tools such as KeePassXC), etc., with extra diligence.
+No software system is perfect, either.
+We fully expect to discover vulnerabilities in LPJS and in the tools and libraries on which it depends.

 ## Description